 Fastest Paths to EU Citizenship: One Passport, 27 Countries

 For many people considering Europe, the real prize isn’t a single country.
-It’s EU citizenship itself — the legal status that grants the right to live, work, retire, and do business across all 27 European Union member states.
+It’s EU citizenship itself — the legal status that grants the right to live, work, retire, study, and do business across all 27 European Union member states.

 Example